jamal-d-scott/-Outsourced-VES-Test-Image-Script/README.md

 Please support Michal Dymel and Ian Kuckir for documenting and explaining this particular algorithm at: http://blog.ivank.net/fastest-gaussian-blur.html

 Also, please support Michal Dymel for coding the algorithm: https://github.com/mdymel/superfastblur

+This application comes with test images, to run the program, navigate to:
+VES Image Manipulation\VES Image Manipulation\bin\Debug\VES Image Manipulatio.exe